 The Filter Foundry allows only integer numbers in expressions - no fractions or decimal numbers are allowed.
 Variables and functions will always evaluate to integers.
+The operators operate on signed, 32-bit integers.

 Number constants

 A number constant is a number that is supplied directly in the expression.
 Constants can be used to construct simple expressions such as 10+5, and these expressions can always be replaced by another constant; in this case, 15.